 The ox is the second animal of the Chinese zodiac.
 According to astrologers, each of different 12 animals are associated with a year in a repeating 12-year cycle.

-February 12, 2021 marks the beginning of the Year of the Ox.
 According to astrologers, the ox signifies the hard work, positivity and honesty that will be manifested in those of us born under its sign in the next 12 months.

 Throughout Chinese history, people created oxen with mud to signify its special year.
 They would beat these oxen with sticks for a New Year’s ritual to mark the beginning of spring.

-It was also believed that placing a metal statue of an ox at the bottom of a river would help to prevent a flood from taking place, so it was common too see one there.
+It was also believed that placing a metal statue of an ox at the bottom of a river would help to prevent a flood from taking place, so it was common to see one there.

 In the Chinese art of fengshui, the ox is regarded as an auspicious animal and gives it the reputation for granting wishes.